dart-lang/build/timings/README.md

 ## Timings

-Timings is a simple package for tracking perfomanse of both async and sync actions
+Timings is a simple package for tracking performance of both async and sync actions